ChalmersGU-data-structure-courses/past-exams/README.md

 The folder typically contains the original exam `exam.pdf` and suggested solutions `solution.pdf`.
 If there are several versions (for example, for different course codes), there may be several such files, for example in appropriately named subfolders.

+### Pandemic exams

+All exams during the Covid-19 pandemic were online and open-book.
+This meant that the questions were quite different from the "normal" closed-book on-campus exams.
+Many of the pandemic exams were also individualised, so that every student got a slightly different question.
+The pandemic exams were from 2020-04-30 until 2021-08-27.